hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 ### Tibbles

 A core component of the [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/).
-Tibbles are a modern rework of the standard data.frame, with some internal improvements to make code more reliable.
+Tibbles are a modern rework of the standard `data.frame`, with some internal improvements to make code more reliable.
 They are data frames, but do not follow all of the same rules.
 For example, tibbles can have column names that are not normally allowed, such as numbers/symbols.

-*Important*: [tidyverse](http://tidyverse.org/) is very opininated about row names.
+***Important*: [tidyverse](http://tidyverse.org/) is very opininated about row names**.
 These packages insist that all column data (e.g. `data.frame`) be treated equally, and that special designation of a column as `rownames` should be deprecated.
 [Tibble](http://tibble.tidyverse.org/) provides simple utility functions to handle rownames: `rownames_to_column()` and `column_to_rownames()`.
 More help for dealing with row names in tibbles can be found:

 ```r
 help("rownames", "tibble")